Exsiccata: Exsiccata-like series

-The 19th century saw the increase of the trade and the exchange with plant material: More than 100 societies for plant exchange purposes, mostly with non-commercial goals were founded, so-called plant exchange organizations, which build networks of citizen science to exchange plant material among their individual, private members.
-They were busy announcing new material, e.g., in scientific journals like Flora (Regensburg).
+The 19th century saw an increase in the trade and exchange of plant material.
+More than 100 societies for plant exchange, mostly with non-commercial aims, were founded.
+These so-called plant exchange organizations formed citizen-science networks for exchanging plant material among their private members.
+They regularly announced new material, for example in scientific journals such as Flora (Regensburg).
 Some of them distributed specimen series with characteristic printed labels superficially resembling exsiccatae, mostly with anonymous editors.
-An example is the Société Rochelaise pour l'échange des plantes françaises, starting in 1880, with around 15 specimen series.
+One example is the Société Rochelaise pour l'échange des plantes françaises, founded in 1880, which produced around 15 specimen series.
 In addition to the plant exchange organisations described above, there were learned societies which, among other activities, published and distributed exsiccata-like collections of specimens.
-The Broterian Society with Flora Lusitanica (Soc.
+The Broterian Society, with Flora Lusitanica (Soc.
 Brot.
-1. anno) and its annual follow-up collections is a known example.
+1. anno) and its annual follow-up collections, is one example.

-One of the well-known plant exchange organizations/ associations that existed more than a hundred years was the Société Française pour l'échange des plantes vasculaires, from 1911 to 2015.
-This organisation developed a large network of plant collectors worldwide, elaborated guidelines for plant collectors and distributed a number of exsiccata-like series, partly numbered, with printed labelsand distributed booklets.
-The last exsiccata-like series edited by the Société pour l'Échange des Plantes vasculaires de l'Europe et du Bassin méditerranéen et correspondant finally distributed 20,000 specimen units of vascular plants and started in 1947.
-The last secretary and in this function editor of the series was Jacques Lambinon.
+One of the better-known plant exchange organisations, active for more than a century, was the Société Française pour l'échange des plantes vasculaires, which existed from 1911 to 2015.
+This organisation developed a large worldwide network of plant collectors, drew up guidelines for collectors, and distributed a number of exsiccata-like series, some of them numbered and accompanied by printed labels and booklets.
+The last exsiccata-like series edited by the Société pour l'Échange des Plantes vasculaires de l'Europe et du Bassin méditerranéen et correspondant began in 1947 and eventually distributed 20,000 specimen units of vascular plants.
+The last secretary, who in that capacity also served as editor of the series, was Jacques Lambinon.

-Few organizations had business models for selling exsiccatae and exsiccatae-like series.
-An example is the early Unio Itineraria, a society, which financially supported the scientific voyages of Georg Wilhelm Schimper and distributed series with printed labels like Schimper, Unio Itineraria 1835, and others.
-There were also individuals starting as plant collectors and later switching on dealing with exsiccata-like series.
-A famous example is Ignaz Dörfler who earned a living with this kind of trade for more than twenty years from 1894 until 1915.
-Some modern definitions of the term exsiccata reflect the purpose of sale and subscription in delivering exsiccatae, e.g. that in A Grammatical Dictionary of Botanical Latin.
+Few organisations operated on a business model based on selling exsiccatae and exsiccata-like series.
+An example is the early Unio Itineraria, a society that financially supported the scientific voyages of Georg Wilhelm Schimper and distributed series with printed labels such as Schimper, Unio Itineraria 1835 and others.
+There were also individuals who began as plant collectors and later turned to dealing in exsiccata-like series.
+A well-known example is Ignaz Dörfler (1866–1950), who earned a living from this kind of trade for more than twenty years, from 1894 to 1915.
+Another example is the explorer and plant collector Paul Sintenis (1849–1907).
+Some modern definitions of the term exsiccata reflect the role of sale and subscription in the distribution of exsiccatae, for example that in A Grammatical Dictionary of Botanical Latin.
 The recipients and buyers were private plant collectors, as well as learned societies and institutional herbaria.
-For more than two decades (1908–1932) there existed the journal Herbarium.
-Organ zur Förderung des Austausches wissenschaftlicher Exsiccatensammlungen Band I + II, no. 1-86 published by Theodor Oswald Weigel, Leipzig, who organised the sale of exsiccatae and exsiccata-like series in a professional manner.
+For more than two decades (1908–1932), the journal Herbarium.
+Organ zur Förderung des Austausches wissenschaftlicher Exsiccatensammlungen, Band I + II, no. 1–86, was published by Theodor Oswald Weigel of Leipzig, who organised the sale of exsiccatae and exsiccata-like series in a professional manner.